mikepenzin/GreetrJS/README.md

 # GreetrJS - v0.0.1
 Simple tiny JS library in order to output personal greetings by language, including jQuery usage.

+##// Background

+As part of JS course, we need to learn the jQuery code base structure and to build library using similar methods.

+So, this specific project isn't a biggest or sharpest library ever, but it's a great boilerplate in order to build good, safe and usable standalone library or jQuery plugin.

 ##// Initialization

 ```js